Bushell-lab/Ribo-seq/README.md

 The ***RPFs_6d_extract_read_counts.sh*** and it's ***paired RPF_read_counts.R*** scripts extract and plot QC based on the number of reads at each stage of the pipeline and alignment rates.

-**Once you are happy that the data has been processed properly you can delete the intermediary files that are no longer required**

-**Do not delete the raw <.fastq> files**
+**While it is strongly encouraged that the above scripts are used when using the pipeline for the first time or with some external data, the wrapper ***RPFs_all.sh*** script combines all these into one script and can be used if the user is confident in doing so.
+Note that this script does not run fastQC on the intermediary files and does not have the same level of annotation as the above scripts.**

 ### Extract final counts
 Once you know what read lengths and offsets to use, you can use these values with the ***RPFs_7_Extract_final_counts.sh*** script to create a final <.counts> file that contains only the specified read lengths with the specified offsets applied.